-- 1. Reaffirms the primary role of ICAO in developing policy guidance on the regulation of international air transport and in facilitating safeguarded liberalization; - 2.
-Urges Contracting States which have not yet become parties to the International Air Services Transit Agreement (IASTA) to give urgent consideration to so doing;

-- 3. Urges all Contracting States to register cooperative agreements and arrangements relating to international civil aviation with ICAO in accordance with Article 83 of the Convention and the Rules for Registration with ICAO of Aeronautical Agreements and Arrangements; - 4.
-Urges Contracting States to keep the Council fully informed of important problems arising from the application of bilateral agreements and of any developments achieved or contemplated which tend toward the objective of multilateralism in the exchange of commercial rights; - 5.
+- 1. Reaffirms the primary role of ICAO in developing policy guidance on the regulation of international air transport and in facilitating liberalization; - 2.
+Urges Contracting States that have not yet become parties to the International Air Services Transit Agreement (IASTA) to give urgent consideration to so doing; - 3.
+Urges all Contracting States to register cooperative agreements and arrangements relating to international civil aviation with ICAO in accordance with Article 83 of the Convention and the Rules for Registration with ICAO of Aeronautical Agreements and Arrangements; - 4.
+Urges Contracting States to keep the Council fully informed of important problems arising from the application of air services agreements or arrangements and of any developments achieved or contemplated which tend toward the objective of multilateralism in the exchange of commercial rights; - 5.
 Requests the Council to continue to cooperate with regional and subregional bodies in their examination and development of measures of cooperation, including liberalized arrangements, and the results of these measures, in order to see whether similar or other measures should at the appropriate time be recommended to Contracting States for application on a wider basis; - 6.
 Requests the Council to continue the comparative and analytical study of the policies and practices of Contracting States and airlines concerning commercial rights and the provisions of air services agreements and to inform all Contracting States of any new developments in international cooperation, including liberalized arrangements, with respect to commercial rights; - 7.
-Requests the Council to keep under review the machinery for the establishment of international tariffs as well as the rules and conditions associated with international tariffs; - 8.
-Requests the Council to review periodically the rules for registration with a view to simplifying the process of registration of aeronautical agreements and arrangements; - 9.
+Requests the Council to keep under review the machinery for establishing the Organization's policy guidance on the regulation of international air transport, and to revise or update it as required; - 8.
+Requests the Council to review periodically the rules for registration of aeronautical agreements and arrangements with a view to simplifying the process of registration; - 9.
 Requests the Secretary General to remind Contracting States of the importance of registration without undue delay of aeronautical agreements and arrangements and to provide such assistance to Contracting States as they may require in registering their aeronautical agreements and arrangements with the Council; and - 10.
-Requests the President of the Council and the Secretary General to promote universal adherence to and implementation of the International Air Services Transit Agreement (IASTA) and to ask Contracting States to inform the Secretariat of their intentions with respect to adherence to the agreement.
+Requests the President of the Council and the Secretary General to promote universal adherence to and implementation of the International Air Services Transit Agreement (IASTA) and to urge Contracting States to inform the Secretariat of their intentions with respect to adherence to the agreement.